-Instructors: Nura Laird and John Abd al-Qadr Davies
+Instructors: Nura Laird, John Abd al-Qadr Davies and Mahabbah Kimberly Young

 Through study and intense personal development, you come to understand and embody this principle, and you begin to carry the qualities of “the ones brought near,” those who have subsistence in Allah, swta.

 In this program, we have a dual focus.
 One is very personal and begins with your self and your own family because the real peace begins in the home with family healing.
 You receive deep personal healing and profound walking through these teachings.
 The other focus is on forgiveness, reconciliation and conflict transformation between individuals and groups.
 This is how humanity becomes one family in Allah, swta.